gatsbyjs/gatsby/docs/blog/2019-02-14-behind-the-scenes-q-and-a/index.md

 **Question:** Can I use Gatsby Image with images from external sources like Cloudinary or an AWS bucket?
 And if it's indeed possible, will this impact my build time if I have thousands of images?
 **Answer:** Yes, build-times do go up with image processing as it's very CPU intensive.

-**Question:** I have an app which has Frontend and Admin Panel so how do I do code splitting based on Module so the admin javascript should not include in Frontend and vice versa?
+**Question:** I have an app which has Frontend and Admin Panel so how do I do code splitting based on Module so the admin JavaScript should not include in Frontend and vice versa?
 **Answer:** Gatsby splits code automatically by route so code only used on the admin panel will only be loaded there.
 Check out [Building Apps with Gatsby](/docs/building-apps-with-gatsby/) for details about how to build the admin section.

 ### GraphQL / Data Layer